 Expert's Take

 In my experience, many trustees in the UK underestimate the potential for personal liability.
 While they may be diligent and well-intentioned, the complexities of trust law and the increasing litigiousness of beneficiaries create a real risk.
-The cost of fiduciary liability insurance is a small price to pay for the peace of mind it provides, especially considering the potentially devastating financial consequences of a successful claim.
+The cost of fiduciary Haftpflichtversicherung is a small price to pay for the peace of mind it provides, especially considering the potentially devastating financial consequences of a successful claim.
 Furthermore, with the growing scrutiny from regulators and beneficiaries alike, trustees should view this insurance not just as a safety net, but as a fundamental component of responsible trust management.